NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 While I believe reasons such as a poorly defined purpose or lack of clear, regular communication, my experience is that there’s an element that is frequently overlooked.

-That element is the mission or BHAG that I referred to earlier.
+That element is inspiring mission statements or BHAGs that I referred to earlier.

-When used properly, the mission acts as a bridge between the aspirational purpose and the more personal factors that directly impact staff.
+When used properly, a digital marketing agency vision and mission statement acts as a bridge between the aspirational purpose and the more personal factors that directly impact staff.
 It’s a way of drawing the team closer to the purpose with a more actionable focus.

 Distl’s Mission